Client Onboarding Checklist for an MSP

-Dearest MSP, You did it.
-Another new account to add to your customer base!
-But of course, they’re more than just a number, now the relationship truly begins.
+Dearest MSP, you did it — another new account to add to your customer base!
+But of course, they’re more than just a number; now, the relationship truly begins.
 The next step?
 Give them the best onboarding experience possible.
-Beyond getting them familiar with software or new IT environments, you’ll need to get a deeper understanding of your client’s challenges.

 Did you know MSPs spend about 40 to 80 hours manually gathering information from existing systems and databases to onboard each client?
 An onboarding framework simplifies knowledge-sharing and sets expectations for both sides.

-Communication and customer experience, it’s the foundation of a great client relationship.
+Communication and customer experience are the foundation of a great client relationship.

 Why Should You Follow a Client Onboarding Checklist?